SoongMingLiang/SoongMingLiang/README.md

 - 👋 Hi, I’m @SoongMingLiang
 - 👀 I’m interested in Web application and Mobile application Development, Computer Science.
-- 🌱 I’m currently learning how to integrate back end services into my projects.
+- 🌱 I’m currently learning PHP Laravel and Next.js and working on some projects!
 - 💞️ I’m looking to collaborate on some interesting projects!
 - 📫 How to reach me (By sending emails to my email account: soongmingliang647@gmail.com)